aaron-h6665/How-to-Learn-Git/README.md

 One of the first things I encountered, perhaps by luck or through research, was that GitHub offers Pro for free to students.
 Thus, if you are a student like me, I would encourage you to verify your student identity to unlock free, powerful resources such as Copilot and much more.
 You can find all the offers in the GitHub Student Developer Pack in the link below.
 You can also sign up for the Student Pro Offer easily after clicking on that link.
 * https://education.github.com/pack#github-copilot

 The very first tutorial that I used from the GitHub Student Developer Pack was Introduction to GitHub.
 This tutorial was informative and easy to follow.
 It only takes about 15-20 minutes.
 However, this only covers how to do version control on Github, and not with Git.
+What I mean is this tutorial covers features on the GitHub site, and not remotely changing with Git.
 * https://github.com/skills/introduction-to-github

 The second tutorial that I did was how to create a GitHub Page.
 I thought that it would be interesting to do, but I ended up realizing that it was too hard to implement.
 I wouldn't recommend this tutorial but if you are interested in creating a blog/page of a repository, this is a basic guide to that.